rajeshvkothari/oom/GIN_README_2508.md

       - TOSCA_WORKFLOW - builtin workflow microservice
       - TOSCA_POLICY - policy microservice
       - TOSCA_GAWP - argo based workflow microservice

+	  This are available which can be build can be

     - **Steps for Building/using tosca images:**